jandreeeh/high-suit-source-code/README.md

 # High Suit
-its a kinda stupid card game lol
+"High Suit" is a video game that combines mini-games and card play.
+The player's goal is to conquer a series of trials to build the perfect deck and defeat the house.

-Developers
+Members:
-- jandrebinladen
+- Lee, John Andrei B. (547456)
-- rey-sama
+- Destajo, Christopher John  O. (546094)
-- megumi
+- Mateo, Reygian R. (54357)